Faculty of Medicine, Health and Human Sciences

 Research training and research degrees

-Research in the Faculty of Medicine and Health Sciences spans the biomedical and clinical sciences, physiotherapy, health systems and e-health.
+Research in the Faculty of Medicine, Health and Human Sciences spans the biomedical and clinical sciences, physiotherapy, health systems and e-health.
 The faculty offers a range of research study options including entry level postgraduate research experiences, pathways towards a future research career and PhD research.

 Are you interested in continuing your studies or embarking on research to pursue your passion with Macquarie?
 We offer a range of research training and research degrees in broad interest areas across our faculty.
 To find out more, contact a researcher in your field of interest to discuss your idea or find out more about applying.